openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

       ).getDigest ());
   }
 ```
 Once a token is generated, it can be URL-encoded and added to the hook URL as the token parameter.
-This token can be used as a parameter on any EQUELLA page and may also be used to initiate SOAP sessions.
+This token can be used as a parameter on any openEQUELLA page and may also be used to initiate SOAP sessions.
 There is a maximum time difference of 30 minutes between a token and the current time on the server (GMT).
 Tokens with a larger difference are considered to be expired and invalid.

-The single sign-on relies on the EQUELLA Shared Secrets plug-in being set up with an appropriate shared secret.
+The single sign-on relies on the openEQUELLA Shared Secrets plug-in being set up with an appropriate shared secret.
 Shared Secrets are configured in the Administration Console’s User Management tool.

 The Shared Secret plug-in provides the following options:
    * Specification of Identifier (ID) and Shared Secret.